 How the six functions work together

-NIST presents the functions as a wheel because they don't operate in sequence — they operate concurrently.
+NIST presents the functions as a wheel because they don't operate in sequence.
+They operate concurrently.

 - Always running: GOVERN (leadership reviews risk and approves policy), IDENTIFY (asset inventory and risk reassessment), PROTECT (MFA, patching, backups, training), DETECT (monitoring and log review).